waynepennington/aurelia-keycloak/README.md

 # Aurelia-Keycloak

-INITIAL, UNTESTED, DO NOT USE IN PRODUCTION.
+DO NOT USE.
+THIS PLUGIN IS UNDER INITIAL DEVELOPMENT.

 An authentication plugin based on KeyCloak ('keycloak.org') for Aurelia applications.